neuromeka-robotics/neuromeka-il/deploy/README.md

 ```bash
 python collect_data.py
 ```
-The high-level command is assigned to the robot by keyboard.
+The high-level command is assigned by keyboard.
 The keyboard commands in the present setting are as follows:

 |  Keyboard  |              Command             |                     Description                    |
 |:----------:|:--------------------------------:|:--------------------------------------------------:|